akshaya-bs/True_North_Navigator/README.md

 # Features

-Real-time True North calculations: Calculate the offset between magnetic and true north based on location and time Magnetic Declination Model: Implements the World Magnetic Model (WMM) for accurate declination values ROS 2 Service-based Architecture: Easy integration into existing robotic platforms Auto-start Capability: Systemd integration for automatic startup on boot Casia G Integration: Optimized for use with the Casia G robotics platform
+Real-time True North calculations: Calculate the offset between magnetic and true north based on location and time.

+Magnetic Declination Model: Implements the World Magnetic Model (WMM) for accurate declination values.

+ROS 2 Service-based Architecture: Easy integration into existing robotic platforms.

+Auto-start Capability: Systemd integration for automatic startup on boot.

+Casia G Integration: Optimized for use with the Casia G robotics platform.

 # How It Works